doguabaris/corev-cli/README.md

 ### File naming

-All configuration files SHOULD follow this naming below:
+All configuration files SHOULD follow the naming convention below:

 ```
 <project>@<version>.json